paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 ## Getting Started

-### Dependencies

-* This project was set up using Pycharm CE, with a Conda interpreter.
-We used M1 MacBooks.

 ### Executing program

 * The code should be straightforward to run.
 Here is an explainer for the files.
 Further detail is given in notes at the beginning of each file.